TUESDAY 10 OCTOBER

 The following items will be beneficially impacted by high regeneration pressure: reduced CO2 compression power and number of CO2 compression stages; reduced reboiler duty and steam consumption; reduced regenerator column diameter and height and reduced regenerator condenser area.

-Improving SRU flexibility and performance through Reaction Furnace Fuel Gas co-firing and Oxygen Enrichment
+Improving Sulphur Recovery Unit flexibility and performance through Reaction Furnace Fuel Gas Co-firing and Oxygen Enrichment

 RotaSep for Combined Liquid and Solid Separation from Gases without Replaceables or Shutdowns